 “My personal rate of return is currently 15%.
 However, my expectation is that my portfolio over the next 6 months will go down to about 12%.
 If the economy goes south and in particular the unemployment situation gets worse, I think that my returns will be in the 8% range.”

-Marc writes for Forbes, runs the website Learn Bonds, and has been a voice within the p2p lending sphere for some time.
+Marc writes for Forbes and has been a voice within the p2p lending sphere for some time.
 His numbers shows what sort of lucrative returns are possible for investors who focus on low-grade loans.

 Bryce Mason, P2P Picks: 5-13%

 “The rates are reflective of my experiences as an investor, personally and as a consultant to investment management companies building p2p portfolios.
 For a ‘Buy & Hold – High Yield’ approach: a 9-13% ROI is possible.
 I take a buy and hold approach exclusively at Lending Club, and have achieved fairly stable annualized returns of around 12%.
 In general this approach targets C-G graded loans.
 Individual investors will vary in their loan selection sophistication.
 For a ‘Buy and Hold – Low Risk’ approach: a 5-7% ROI is possible.
 This approach would target A-B graded loans, although loan selection again can play a role in determining the yield and consistency.